-Sixty years later, her crew repatriated, the Pueblo is still held by North Korea.
+Fifty years later, her crew repatriated, the Pueblo is still held by North Korea.
 In 1999 it was moved from Wonsan to Pyongyang, moored on the Taedong River.
 This is where I saw the ship.

-The tour of the Pueblo was one event in a day packed with telling their American visitors how awful our government is, how they definitely won that war we had (their holiday marking the end of the war is called “Victory Day”) despite overwhelming material and personnel losses, and how without Marshal Kim Jong-Un’s nuclear weapons, the Yankees and the corrupt regime in the South would immediately try to take over North again.
+The tour of the Pueblo was just one event in a day packed with them telling their American visitors how awful our government is, how they definitely won that war we had (their holiday marking the end of the war is called “Victory Day”) despite overwhelming material and personnel losses, and how without Marshal Kim Jong-Un’s nuclear weapons, the Yankees and the corrupt regime in the South would immediately try to take over North again.
 Obviously.

 The Pueblo is only the seventh ship to be captured since the American War with the Barbary Pirates and is the second oldest ship still commissioned by the U.S. Navy.
-The crew of the Pueblo (like Don McClarren, below) sure hasn’t forgotten about it.
+The crew of the Pueblo (like Don McClarren, below) sure havn’t forgotten about it.

 As of August 2012, the ship seemed in good condition, or as good as North Korea would allow it.
-Like everything else there, it could have used a coat of paint, which rumor has it the ship has since received from the Victorious Fatherland Liberation War Museum (Yes, that’s the real name of the museum and that’s really what the North Koreans call the Korean War, which is almost as ridiculous as the Monument to the Victorious Fatherland Liberation War.
+Like everything else there, it could have used a coat of paint – which rumor has it – the ship has since received from the Victorious Fatherland Liberation War Museum (Yes, that’s the real name of the museum and that’s really what the North Koreans call the Korean War, which is almost as ridiculous as the Monument to the Victorious Fatherland Liberation War.
 Because nobody does statues like Communists).

 Before exiting through another gift shop, the tour of the Pueblo includes a trip below decks, where photography was strictly prohibited.
 They monitor Americans pretty closely so I wasn’t able to take a direct video of the presentation of the North Korean version of the Pueblo Incident.
 Luckily, finding a copy of it wasn’t too difficult.

+Don’t let this accent fool you.
+North Koreans study for decades just to master foreign languages.
 One of our guides spoke four fluent languages and one North Korean randomly approached us on the street to say welcome — in perfect English, with a midwestern American accent.